briankoser/sfc-listeners-guide/episodes/0362-wrinkling-our-way-through-a-wrinkle-in-time.md

 recommendation_reason: Solid discussion
 ---

-Madeline L'Engle is an Episcolpalian Universalist, drawing ire from both Christians and non-Christians.
+Madeline L'Engle is an Episcopalian Universalist, drawing ire from both Christians and non-Christians.

 Ben outlines the sequels.